-Burning tongue syndrome, more commonly known as burning mouth syndrome, is a persistent, agonizing condition associated with burning sensations on the tongue, lips, roof of the mouth, gums, inside of the cheeks, and back of the mouth or throat.
+Burning Tongue, more commonly known as Burning Mouth Syndrome, is a persistent, agonizing condition associated with burning sensations on the tongue, lips, roof of the mouth, gums, inside of the cheeks, and back of the mouth or throat.

-Burning mouth affects women seven times more frequently than men.
+Burning Mouth Syndrome affects women seven times more frequently than men.
 Sufferers of the syndrome typically are middle aged, but research shows younger people also can be affected.

-Burning mouth syndrome is characterized by several different symptoms, more specifically pain and burning sensations.
-Painful and/or burning sensations are often mild in the morning, intensifying during the course of the day, climaxing in evening and decreasing at night.
+Burning Mouth Syndrome is characterized by several different symptoms, usually pain and burning sensations.
+Pain and/or burning are often mild in the morning, intensify during the course of the day, peak in evening, and decrease at night.

 Other symptoms include dry lips, sore or dry mouth, tingling or numbing on the tip of the tongue or in the mouth, as well as changes in taste.

 Numerous factors may contribute to Burning Mouth Syndrome.
 These include nutritional deficiencies (lack of iron, folate and vitamin b complex), dry mouth (xerostomia); oral thrush (oral candidiasis); and diabetes.